apache/spark/docs/howto/manage-connections.rst

 MySQL
 ~~~~~
-The MySQL connect type allows to connect with MySQL database.
+The MySQL connection type provides connection to a MySQL database.

 Configuring the Connection
 ''''''''''''''''''''''''''